wenwenmin/wenwenmin.github.io/_pages/software.md

 {% include archive-single.html %}
 {% endfor %}

-You can find all the software packages developed by our research group in [github](https://github.com/wenwenmin?tab=repositories)
+You can find all the software packages developed by our research group in [My github](https://github.com/wenwenmin?tab=repositories)

 <!-- 1 -->
 ## [scstGCN](https://github.com/wenwenmin/scstGCN)